WilliamLinZh/school-admin/README.md

 Or

-Package and run application via command line if maven installed
+Package and run application via command line if independent maven installed

 `mvn package`